kotools/types/CONTRIBUTING.md

   platform.
 - `JVM tests (kotlinx-serialization)` for testing the `types-kotlinx-serialization` subproject on Kotlin/JVM.
-- `Check samples` for checking code samples available in the API reference.
+- `Samples tests` for testing code samples available in the API reference.

 ### Serving the API reference